-The CPCA Medi-Cal Health Enrollment Navigators Project (Navigators Project) launched alongside the Department of Health Care Services (DHCS) will award $17.75 million to subcontractors for work completed between December 1, 2023 and June 30, 2025.
-The funding is dedicated to community health centers (CHCs) and consortia that will assist with Medi- Cal outreach, enrollment, renewal, utilization, and troubleshooting eﬀorts across California, which are considered “navigation services.”
+The California Primary Care Association (CPCA) launched a CPCA Medi-Cal Health Enrollment Navigators Project (Navigators Project) alongside the Department of Health Care Services (DHCS) that will award $17.75 million to subcontractors for work completed between December 1, 2023 and June 30, 2025.
+The funding is dedicated to community health centers (CHCs) and consortia that will assist with Medi- Cal outreach, enrollment, outreach, renewal, utilization, and troubleshooting eﬀorts across California, which are considered “navigation services.”

 Application Process & Deadlines

-To help identify where allocations of funds for these Medi-Cal eﬀorts are needed and where the funding would best be utilized, the application is divided into two parts:
+Our goal is to identify where allocations of funds for these Medi-Cal eﬀorts are needed and where the funding would best be utilized for activities addressing the eﬀorts described.
+The application is divided into two parts:

-Identify your interest and need for new funding for the Navigators Project, along with your most recent annual financial audit.
-CHCs and consortia are encouraged to apply.
+Identify interest and need for new funding for the Navigators Project, along with your most recent annual financial audit.
+Community health centers and consortia are encouragred to apply.

-- Final applications (Part I and Part II) will be shared with DHCS for funding approval.
+- Final applications (both Part I and Part II) will be shared with DHCS for funding approval.
 Overall responses will be summarized and used for reporting purposes.